sanket-kamthe/EPyStateEstimator/README.md

 in Step 3 with damping factor $\gamma \in (0, 1]$, which can give better convergence behaviour (although convergence is not guaranteed).

 In practice, the projection in Step 2 cannot be solved exactly when the true factor $f_i(x_t)$ is a nonlinear function.
 To this end, we approximate the projection by linearising $f_i$ either explicitly by considering Taylor expansion, or _implicitly_, e.g. using an unscented transform.
-Thus, there are three variables to consider:
+Thus, there are three variables that needs to be user specified: (1) linearisation method, (2) power factor $\alpha$, and (3) damping factor $\gamma$.

-- Linearisation method.
-- Power factor $\alpha$.
-- Damping factor $\gamma$.

 ## Requirements
 Our implementation of approximate EP primarily uses `numpy` and `scipy`.
 To perform the Taylor linearisation, we also use automatic differentiation with the `autograd` package.
 We have kept the number of required packages minimal.
 You can install the necessary packages by running: